(Written June 2020)

 The Parts of a Tree:

-In the table below we compare how a tree works to our organisation.
-The parts of a tree most of us would quickly recognise include the roots, trunk, twigs, branches, leaves, bark, flowers/fruits/seeds and perhaps a lesser known word is phloem.
-We’ll see what phloem does as it occasionally surprises some people by how it nourishes the whole tree.
+The table below compares how a tree works in our organisation.
+The parts of a tree most of us would quickly recognise include the roots, trunk, twigs, branches, leaves, bark, flowers/fruits/seeds and perhaps a lesser-known word is phloem.
+We’ll see what phloem does, as it occasionally surprises some people with how it nourishes the whole tree.
 I’d clearly forgotten this from my school days.

 How The EI Tree Works:

 This programme can only work when every person unites to make it succeed.
-It is all the people who make it work, not just the senior leadership and management of the organisation.
+It is all the people who make it work, not just the leaders and managers of the organisation.

 The image shows us how all parts of the tree are interconnected, but please take note of the little arrows flowing up and down the tree.
 These show how the tree is almost an elaborate series of transport routes which carry what it needs to survive, grow and become stronger.

-Some people believe that a tree takes all its nourishment from its roots, but the sugars and nutrients which photosynthesis provide are transported all the way down to and through the roots as well.
-So a tree is actually a whole interactive and interdependent living organism.
+Some people believe that a tree takes all its nourishment from its roots, but the sugars and nutrients that photosynthesis provides are transported down to and through the roots as well.
+So a tree is an interactive and interdependent living organism.

-We believe that whilst an organisation may have various departments, divisions and may even be spread across various countries, it too is a whole living organism and should work in the same interactive, collaborative and interdependent manner.
-A “Team of Teams” approach.
+We believe that whilst an organisation may have various departments and divisions and may even be spread across various countries, it is a whole living organism and should work in an interactive, collaborative and interdependent manner.
+In our terms, a “Team of Teams” approach.

-As each part of the tree is needed to contribute, every person in the organisation is responsible and accountable for the culture of the organisation through their behaviour.
+As each part of the tree is needed to contribute, every person in the organisation is responsible and accountable for the organisation's culture through their behaviour.

-Each person, regardless of position or title, is responsible for adhering to and evidencing the organisational values.
-Every person, whether consciously or unconsciously, affects the culture of the organisation by stating how they feel at work, how they feel about their colleagues, how they feel they are being treated and whether they feel that they can speak out or not.
-This makes or breaks organisational culture.
+Regardless of position or title, each person is responsible for adhering to and evidencing the organisational values.
+Every person, consciously or unconsciously, affects the organisation's culture by stating how they feel at work, about their colleagues, how they feel they are being treated and whether they feel they can speak out.
+These ingredients make or break organisational culture.

-The small talk, the positivity, the enjoyment, the moaning, the complaining affects us all.
-Sadly people, more often than not, do nothing about the more negative aspects of their working life because they may feel they can’t do anything about these issues.
-They believe that no one listens, or worse yet, they’re afraid to speak out due to the possible consequences (They need ES²).
+The small talk, the positivity, the enjoyment, the moaning, and the complaining affect us all.
+Sadly, people often do nothing about the more negative aspects of their working life because they may feel they can’t do anything about these issues.
+They believe that no one listens, or they are afraid to speak out due to the possible consequences (They need ES²).

-In summary, our organisation must be like a tree.
-We must use all the nutrients we can to grow, to deepen our roots which keep us standing against the worst of storms, to grow our branches and leaves giving us the nutrients to help give us our structure and keep us safe.
+In summary, our organisation must be like the EI Tree®.
+We must use all the nutrients we can to grow, to deepen our roots which keep us standing against the worst of storms, to grow our branches and leaves, giving us the nutrients to help give us our strong culture and keep us safe.